-- 1) Carefully disconnect the hardware and eject any external disks; - 2) Do not save any software files; - 3) Return all materials (hardware, disks, paper) to the front desk; - 4) Leave a note on the station with your name and time: - 5) Write a note to the TA describing exact times listing what you turned in.
+- 1) Carefully disconnect the hardware and eject any external disks; - 2) Do not save any software files; - 3) Return all materials (hardware, disks, paper) to the front desk; - 4) Leave a note on the station with your name and time; - 5) Write a note to the TA describing exact times listing what you turned in.

 LAB LECTURE: The purpose of the lab lecture is to provide necessary information to complete the lab.
 The scope of the lectures will be material relevant to the lab.
-The lecture will be conducted during the first 15 minutes of each lab session.
+The TA gives a lecture during the first 15 minutes of each lab.

 LAB PREPARATION: Lab preparation must be performed prior to the regularly scheduled lab period.
 All software must be written, edited and designed before coming to the lab.
-Hardware must be designed down to the pin numbers.
-Label all resistance and capacitance values and types.
-For example, $1k\Omega$ 5% carbon, or $0.01\mu F$ 5% ceramic.
+There is not a lot of hardware circuit design in the class.
+However, it is important to specify exactly what circuits are connected to which pins.
 In this way, the lab period may be spent in debugging your system with the TA's help.
 The preparation is due at the start of the lab.
 Preparation includes gathering all the physical components required to perform the lab.

-LAB REPORT: Each lab report is bound separately.
-There is a Deliverables section that details the specific components required for that lab report.
-Lab report typically includes the following items:
+LAB REPORT: You will create each lab report separately.
+There is a Deliverables section that details the specific components required for that lab report typically includes the following items:

-- A) Objectives (1/2 page maximum) - B) Hardware Design.
-Detailed hardware designs with pin numbers.
+- A) Objectives (1/2 page maximum) - B) Hardware Configuration.
+Detailed hardware connections to the microcontroller port pins. - C) Software Design (no software printout in the report)